tosin2013/disconnected-openshift/README.md

 ## Prerequisites

 - **Pull Secrets** - Container Registry Pull Secrets for Red Hat Registries as well as your own.
 You can find a handy script in [./scripts/join-auths.sh](./scripts/join-auths.sh) to combine two JSON pull secret files into one.
+- **A Container Image Registry** - This can be an existing Harbor, JFrog Artifactory, Sonatype Nexus, Red Hat Quay, etc deployment.
+You need some place to mirror container images to.
+Examples for deploying different container image registries are provided in this repo.
+- **An HTTP server** - While not always needed, often comes in handy.
+Examples for deploying some HTTP servers are provided in this repo.
+- **A Linux Server** - Not always needed by often is.
+Any ol' Linux server, physical, virtual, a laptop will even do, ideally RHEL 9 but could be other distros.

 ## Walkthrough